vasja34/Chat-Rooms-Project/README.md

 # Chat Rooms Project

-> Chats is an exercise in the Python Software Development Workshop.
+> Chat Rooms is an exercise in the Python Software Development Workshop.
 (Based on [PySimpleGUI](https://github.com/PySimpleGUI) framework)

 ## Description